 Company Law stipulates that it is only a through a Liquidation that shareholders can receive a capital distribution.
 However, if the expected surplus is below £25,000 then it may be possible for the Company to avoid Liquidation and also the associated costs.
 This is because, with HM Revenue & Customs agreement, the assets can be paid out as capital, rather than income, and the Company struck off the register at Companies House.
 However, if the surplus is above £25,000 then HM Revenue & Customs will not give such a concession and the capital distribution to shareholders will have to be completed by a Liquidator.

 This is entirely dependent on the circumstances surrounding each liquidation.
-Lines Henry work with the Directors, shareholders, and the accountants to ensure that the process of Liquidation is done as efficiently as possible.
+Lines Henry work with the Directors, shareholders, and the accountants to ensure that the process is done as efficiently as possible.
 We aim to keep costs to a minimum.
-With proper planning, all the interested parties should know what is going to happen, when it is going to happen, and the likely costs before the Company is put into Liquidation.
+With proper planning, all the interested parties should know what is going to happen, when it is going to happen, and the likely costs before the Company is Liquidated

 This is the most common route for dealing with an insolvent Company.
 In a Creditors’ Voluntary Liquidation, the Directors decide to put the Company into Liquidation because it cannot pay its debts.
 The Directors will call a meeting of shareholders, at which the Resolutions to voluntary wind up the Company and appoint a Liquidator are passed.
 A Licensed Insolvency Practitioner is appointed as the Liquidator of the Company whose prime duty is to collect in the assets of the Company, sell them and distribute the proceeds to the Company’s creditors.